D2-mods/The-Workshop-Kitpack/README.md

 MEDIC: This Monk is a skilled medical practitioner, as well as warrior, and has undergone special training, applying powerful herbal remedies to aid in combat.

 Advantages:
+- Gains Ki Energy, which is used to activate kit abilities.
+Gains +1 to maximum Ki Energy every 2 levels (starting at 1st level).
+- Ki Regen: The character passively regains +1 Ki Energy every 5 rounds.
-- May use the Black Remedy and White Remedy abilities.
-Gains one use each at level 1 and an additional use each every 5 levels thereafter.
+- May use the Black Remedy ability.
+Requires 1 Ki Energy.

 BLACK REMEDY: All attacks in the next 10 seconds spread a healing remedy.
 Restores 2d6 Hit Points to allies in a 7-ft. radius.

+- 5th level: May use the White Remedy ability.
+Requires 2 Ki Energy.

 WHITE REMEDY: All attacks in the next 10 seconds spread a soothing remedy.
 All enemies in a 7-ft. radius are slowed for 1 round, and must make a save vs. Death or fall asleep for 5 rounds or until attacked.

-- 5th level: May use Slow Poison three times per day.
-- 7th level: May use Cure Disease once per day.
+- 7th level: May use the Medic Arts ability.
+Requires 3 Ki Energy.

+MEDIC ARTS: Use this ability to select from a list of Medic Arts.
+The list of abilities includes Lay On Hands, Cure Afflictions, Recall Spirit, Spiritual Clarity, and Poison Weapon.
+Curative spells are applied instantly to the touched creature.

-- 9th level: May use the Healing Rain ability once per day.
-Gains additional uses at levels 12 and 15.
+- 9th level: May use the Healing Rain ability.
+Requires 4 Ki Energy.

-HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all creatures in the area 3d8+2 Hit Points each round.
+HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all allied and neutral creatures in the area 10 + 15% of maximum Hit Points each round.

-- 10th level: May use Neutralize Poison three times per day (replaces Slow Poison).
-- 14th level: May use Heal once per day (replaces Cure Disease).
-- 18th level: May use Lesser Restoration three times per day.
+- 13th level: May use the Dragonrot ability.
+Requires 5 Ki Energy.

+DRAGONROT: An illusory dragon spews forth decaying breath.
+All enemies in a 15-ft. radius are afflicted with Dragonrot, which deals 8 + 5% of max HP damage per round for 5 rounds (no save).
+Victims also suffer a -4 penalty to Saving Throws for the duration.
+The effects are not cumulative.

 Disadvantages:
-- May not use bladed weapons, other than short swords or daggers.
-- May not use the Lay On Hands ability.
+- Only gains 8 thieving skill points per level.
 - May not use the Stunning Blow ability.
+- May not use the Quivering Palm ability.

 ---